 Questions about salary or benefits, contact your department’s HR Academic Generalist; or your school’s vice/assoc. dean of academic affairs or of administration & finance; department chair, MSO, or finance analyst.

-How to reach your HR Academic Generalist: visit https://hr.ucsf.edu/find-rep
+How to reach an HR Academic Generalist: visit https://hr.ucsf.edu/find-rep

-In the “Find Your HR Representative Search” box, enter your last name (or department name) and wait for pre-populated options to appear.
-Select your name and press enter.
-Search results will provide a list of your HR contacts, including your Academic Generalist
+In the “Find Your HR Representative Search” box, enter the nominee’s host department name and wait for pre-populated options to appear.
+Select the department and press enter.
+Search results will provide a list of HR contacts.
+Select the Academic Generalist.

 SUPPLIES (Click here for more information)

 Supplies are defined as expendable items costing less than $5,000.
-Describe how they are necessary to achieve the aims of the project.

 List supplies by category (e.g., chemicals, glassware, survey forms, electronic components) with an estimated cost of each.

-Explain how proposed costs were derived.
-Historical pricing data can be the basis of budget estimates where similar work has been performed on another project.
+Describe how supplies are necessary to achieve the aims of the project and will be used specifically and exclusively for the project.

 TRAVEL (See references below.
 Click here for more information)